xero/hypermedia-blog/README.md

  * [b](https://bun.sh)un
  * [s](https://sqlite.org/)qlite

-> please note, i'm doing this project to learn some of these technologies, so i'm probably doing it wrong.
+> please note, i'm doing this project to learn some of these technologies, so i'm undoubtly doing it wrong in a lot of places. suggestions & pr's are always welcome.

 ## how does it work?